tillbiskup/labinform/docs/index.rst

 A note on the logo
 ------------------

+The "L" originates from the Computer Modern Roman font originally designed by Donald E. Knuth for his TeX typesetting system.
+As such, it represents science and the scientific method.
+Harbouring the "i" representing the information bit puts things right: Proper and reproducible science is the solid support for all the information we can retrieve.
 The copyright of the logo belongs to J. Popp.